How to choose a care home

 Here is a video explaining what the Care Help team is and how it can help people find the right care home.

-As well as asking friends and family members for recommendations, you can check reviews of individual care homes on carehome.co.uk.
+As well as asking friends and family for recommendations, you can check reviews of care homes on carehome.co.uk.

 There are over 16,700 care homes in the UK. carehome.co.uk has over 300,000 care home reviews written by care home residents, their friends and relatives.

-People looking for a care home can get a real insight into what a care home and its staff are like.
-The reviews reveal the quality of care, standard of facilities, type of activities and nutrition as well as if the care home is value for money.
+You can get a real insight into what a care home and its staff are like by reading reviews.
+They can reveal a care home’s quality of care, standard of facilities, type of activities and nutrition and whether the care home is value for money.

 Check the care regulator’s report for the care home